Miguel Rojas Player Props: Dodgers vs. Mets

 Miguel Rojas At The Plate

-- Rojas has picked up a hit in 34 of 63 games this season, with multiple hits 12 times.
+- Rojas has picked up a hit in 53.1% of his 64 games this year, with multiple hits in 18.8% of those games.

-- In 63 games played this season, he has not hit a long ball.
+- In 64 games played this season, he has not gone deep.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.